Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 **Julian Etsicitty**

 "Ice cream?
-God, I don't remember, I went without it for so long...I guess...Chocolate Fudge Brownie.
-Okay, uh....hmm....What was the first band you saw live?"
+God, I don't remember, I went without it for so long...
+I guess...
+Chocolate Fudge Brownie.
+Okay, uh... hmm...
+What was the first band you saw live?"

 "Oh.
-Uh...I've never been to a live show."
+Uh...
+I've never been to a live show."

 "What, never?"

 "Nope.
 Maybe I should?
-Uh...Okay, did you have a pet growing up?
+Uh...
+Okay, did you have a pet growing up?
 I had a hamster called Mr. Mopes."

 Julian smiled.
 "Oh yeah.
 Sidhe.
 He was this huge black dog.
-Like, part labrador, part Dobermann, part...I don't know, part tank.
+Like, part labrador, part Dobermann, part...
+I don't know, part tank.
 Mr Mopes?"

 "Hamsters sleep a lot, right?
-But I was six, I thought he was just sulking, but he sulked *all the time*, so...yeah.
+But I was six, I thought he was just sulking, but he sulked *all the time*, so... yeah.
 Mr. Mopes."

 "That's adorable."